-- Student organization leaders and members make decisions and act on behalf of their respective organization. - As a result, group leaders and members are responsible for all their actions regarding observations of policy, procedures and guidelines, as well as following through on obligations and commitments. - Conduct violations reflect on the student organization, and could lead to organizations being directed to applicable student governing or conduct bodies.
+- Student organization leaders and members make decisions and act on behalf of their respective organization. - As a result, group leaders and members are responsible for all their actions regarding observations of policy, procedures and guidelines, as well as following through on obligations and commitments.

-- o As outlined in the Mind & Hand Book, "Freedom of expression is essential to the mission of a university.
-So is freedom from unreasonable and disruptive offense." - Student organizations, views, and opinions do not represent the views and/or opinions of the Institute. - Student organizations have the ability to express viewpoints that contribute to the educational discourse that takes place in the open market of ideas found on campus, and are encouraged to do so in ways that are conducive to civil and respectful dialogue. - The Division of Student Life (DSL) empowers student organizations to operate within these above expectations.
+- Conduct violations reflect on the student organization, and could lead to organizations being directed to applicable student governing or conduct bodies. - As outlined in the Mind & Hand Book, "Freedom of expression is essential to the mission of a university.
+So is freedom from unreasonable and disruptive offense." - Student organizations, views, and opinions do not represent the views and/or opinions of the Institute. - Student organizations have the ability to express viewpoints that contribute to the educational discourse that takes place in the open market of ideas found on campus, and are encouraged to do so in ways that are conducive to civil and respectful dialogue. - Student organizations are granted high levels of independence and autonomy, and are formally reviewed through processes set forth by the Association of Student Activities (ASA), the Undergraduate Association (UA), the Graduate Student Council (GSC), and the Student Organizations, Leadership, and Engagement Office (SOLE). - The Division of Student Life (DSL) empowers student organizations to operate within these above expectations